conradwt/zero-to-rest-using-ruby/README.md

-# Zero to REST Using Rails
+# Zero to REST Using Ruby

-The purpose of this example is to provide details as to how one would go about using REST with the Rails Web Framework.
+The purpose of this example is to provide details as to how one would go about using REST with the Ruby Language.
 Thus, I have created two major sections which should be self explanatory: Quick Installation and Tutorial Installation.

 ## Getting Started